Content Inspection Features

 August 2025

-The (CTD) Content-Based Threat Detection engine used by a multitude of Palo Alto Networks platforms now provides support for Brotli decompression for improved analysis and threat detection of HTTP content.
-Brotli is a high-efficiency data compression format with widespread support that was developed by Google for HTTP web applications and content.
-Palo Alto Networks Security subscription services, such as Advanced Threat Prevention, Advanced WildFire Advanced URL Filtering, and others rely on the CTD engine to facilitate traffic inspection.
-With the addition of the Brotli decoder, traffic that was previously dropped, or is otherwise passed through the network as an unsupported content-encoding type, is now processed and available for inspection by various Palo Alto Networks content inspection features.
-This includes, but is not limited to Precision AI™ optimized features such as Advanced WildFire: Inline Cloud Analysis, Advanced Threat Prevention: Inline Cloud Analysis, and Inline Deep Learning Analysis for Advanced URL Filtering; but also includes any HTTP traffic payloads processed by a configured and enabled security policy.
-This allows for broader visibility into traffic and helps protect against attackers using Brotli compression to bypass traditional security mechanisms.
-When enabled, this software-based Brotli library is integrated into the existing content decoder framework.
-Due to the expected increases in traffic inspection, the firewall requires additional resources to enable the feature; and as a result, is only available on select platforms.
+Attackers often use Brotli compression to bypass traditional security mechanisms.
+To close this visibility gap and improve security, the Content-Based Threat Detection (CTD) engine, used by Palo Alto Networks NGFWs, now supports Brotli decompression for improved analysis and threat detection of HTTP content.
+Brotli is a high-efficiency data compression format that Google developed for HTTP web applications and content.
+Palo Alto Networks Security subscription services, such as Advanced Threat Prevention, Advanced WildFire, and Advanced URL Filtering, rely on the CTD engine to facilitate traffic inspection.
+With the addition of the Brotli decoder, the CTD engine now processes traffic that it previously dropped or passed through the network as an unsupported content-encoding type, making the traffic available for inspection by various Palo Alto Networks content inspection features.
+This includes, but is not limited to, Precision AIĀ® optimized features such as Advanced WildFire: Inline Cloud Analysis, Advanced Threat Prevention: Inline Cloud Analysis, and Inline Deep Learning Analysis for Advanced URL Filtering.
+This also applies to any HTTP traffic payloads that a configured and enabled security policy processes.
+This new capability allows for broader visibility into traffic.
+When you enable the feature, the existing content decoder framework integrates this software-based Brotli library.